7 Best Blood Pressure Monitors of 2026

 by Omron

-Best for couples and serious trackers — 200-reading dual-user memory with TruRead averaging protocol.
+Best for couples and serious trackers — 200-reading dual-user memory with TruRead averaging protocol in the refreshed Platinum SKU.

 Pros